Read CSV

 file

 A CSV file can be optionally passed in as a file object.
-This can be created with Operators having file output ports such as the Read File Operator.
+This can be created with Operators having file output ports such as the Open File (Deprecated) Operator.

 Output